marchete/RN_Explorer/src/solorunner/readme.md

 Solutions are saved on files, that can be submitted to Codingame with PHP code.
 Submittable solutions are at the end of SOLUTION_* files, it starts with a password_level + list of moves.
 Tested on Ubuntu 18.04 LTS.

+I have a distributed Solver package, with a lot of bells and whistles (centralized config files, ability to change solver code on remote nodes, load new level if a remote node solved it, etc..)
+I don't think it's really needed with the latest version.

 ## Prerrequisites:

 - Python 3 (Tested on Python 3.6.9)